 The good news is that if the withdrawal is related to the pandemic, the government is waiving the 10% penalty one would normally have to pay if they are under the age of 59 ½.
 In addition, while you would still have to pay taxes on the amount you took out, if you repay it within three years of withdrawing it you won’t have to pay taxes on the initial withdrawal.

 Additionally, if the funds are in a 401k, you can now take up to $100k as a loan against your account versus a maximum allowable withdrawal of $50k before the Pandemic.

-There is no doubt that there are many other questions out there as people work their way through this period of great uncertainty.
+There is no doubt that there will be many other questions as people work their way through this period of great uncertainty.
 Please feel free to reach out to Jenifer at Jenifer@MosaicFi.com with any questions.

 Your comment will be posted after it is approved.

 Leave a Reply.